Vidyodaya School: Senior Secondary Block

 The Senior Secondary Block, also called the Science Block, due to the Science Laboratories being located within, is situated on the north-west side of the hillock.
 Architecture within and around the building also allude to the popular moniker, such as a giant turtle shaped pool, dinosaurs painted on the walls, and a model science park.
 Grades 11-12 are located here.

 Additional Facilities

 There are Chemistry, Physics, Biology, Computer Science and Mathematics Laboratories spread throughout the campus.
-Other facilities include SMART Classes(Virtual Classrooms), multiple conference halls, and open-air classrooms spread around the campus...
+Other facilities include SMART Classes(Virtual Classrooms), ATL (Atal Tinkering Lab), multiple conference halls, and open-air classrooms spread around the campus.

 School transportation

 The school transportation facilities include a school bus system of over a dozen school buses which ply the different suburbs of the city, including a private bus terminus on the campus.
 There are private vehicles operating to and from the school.
 The school is located near bus-stops, providing access to the city.